Victor-Osn/my-portfolio/task-manager-app/README.md

 ## Planned Features
 - Add a new task
+- View all tasks in one place
-- Edit a task
+- Mark a task as completed
 - Delete a task
-- Mark a task as completed
-- View all tasks in one place
-- Search tasks
-- Filter tasks by completed or pending status

 ## Tech Stack
 - React